eyuufeg/AddressBook/README.md

 5.when quit application, it will save users info which you have added and quit

+#Steps#
-Do as following steps to package source code and run program:
+Follow the steps below to package the sourcecode and run the program:

 1.change directory to AddressBook